TomWhitwell/TRS-Midi-Tester/README.md

 A simple passive tester to identify if you TRS Midi signal is [Type A or Type B](https://minimidi.world/).

+3 x boards from Oshpark cost about $2.

 When building, ensure you get your LEDs the right way round!

 BOM: